Tony-sama/pylfit/README.md

 ```
 import pylfit
 ```

-Format your data into states transitions: list of pair (list of string, list of string)s
+Format your data into states transitions: list of tuple (list of string, list of string)
 ```
 data = [ \
 (["0","0","0"],["0","0","1"]), \